SHENSHENZYC/neural-style-transfer/README.md

 ```

 The synthesized video will be saved by default in the same directory as `file_dir` refers to, if no `output_dir` is specified.

+The `--file_dir` argument is used to specify the path to the directory that contains the content video and style image.
+The content video and style image must be named as `content_filename` and `style_filename` respectively.
+If not specified, the content video and style image must be named as `content.mp4` and `style.jpg` respectively.

 The `--output_frame_size` argument is optional and is used to specify the desired height and width of the output video frames.
 If not specified, the output video frames will have the same size as the content video frames.